Distance and intersection number in the curve graph of a surface: Introduction

 \section{Introduction}

 The {\it curve graph} $\mathcal C(S)$ of a closed orientable surface $S=S_g$ of genus $g \geq 2$ is the metric graph whose vertices correspond to isotopy classes of essential simple closed curves in $S$.
 Edges join vertices that have disjoint representatives in $S$.
 Each edge is defined to have length 1.
 Let $v,w$ be vertices in $\mathcal{C}(S)$.
 The {\it distance} $d(v,w)$ is the length of a shortest path in the curve graph from $v$ to $w$.
 Any shortest path is a {\it geodesic} from $v$ to $w$ in $\mathcal C(S)$.
+We often denote a geodesic between two vertices $v$ and $w$ by listing the intermediate curves comprising the vertices in the path connecting them: $v=v_0, v_1, v_2, \ldots, v_{d-1}, v_d=w$.

 In 2002, the PhD thesis of Jason Leasure \cite{Lea} presented an algorithm to compute the exact distance between two vertices of $C(S)$, noting that there was no hope of implementing his algorithm for concrete computations.
-Fourteen years later Birman, Margalit and Menasco \cite{BMM} produced a much faster algorithm of a similar spirit as that of \cite{Lea} and was implemented as a computer program \cite{MICC}, which supplied new data for low distances and low genus.
+Fourteen years later, Birman, Margalit and Menasco \cite{BMM} produced a much faster algorithm in a spirit similar to that of \cite{Lea}.
+The same year, the efficient geodesic algorithm of \cite{BMM} was partially implemented in the computer program MICC (Metric in the Curve Complex).
+A wealth of low-distance examples provided by the program has motivated much of our work.
+The paper \cite{GMMM} explains the implementation of the algorithm and the results derived from it; the program itself and its documentation is available for free download at \cite{MICC}.
 Our work in this paper was inspired by a desire to use the data provided by \cite{MICC} to begin to create a bridge between the newly available tools in \cite{BMM} and the mainstream work of the past 20 years on the large-scale geometry of the curve graph (starting with \cite{MM-I}, \cite{MM-II}.)